erikhazzard/RectRangle/README.md

 # Rect Rangle
-Code is hacked together for the contest.
+This is a simple rectangle eating game for the PubNub contest.
 Run `make js` to build.

 Visit [RectRangle.com](http://rectrangle.com) to play.